Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 Therefore it will certainly suffice to prove that

 individually for each $i$.
-Moreover, since we assume that $Y = \Et_{/k}(X)$ we can take $Y_i$ to be \emph{excellent}, i.e. we can assume that the $\wh{\Z}$-action on $Y_i$ already factors through a finite quotient (\cite{HS} \S 9.2.3, p.296-297).
-Hence, by restricting to a cofinal subcategory of and renaming $Y_i$ to $Y$, we may assume that $Y$ is merely an amateur $\wh{\Z}$-space on which the action factors through $\Z/n\Z$.
+Moreover, since we assume that $Y = \Et_{/k}(X)$ we can take $Y_i$ to be \emph{excellent}, i.e. we can assume that the $\wh{\Z}$-action on $Y_i$ already factors through a finite quotient \cite[\S 9.2.3, p.296-297]{HS}.
+Hence, by restricting to a cofinal subcategory of the indexing category, and renaming $Y_i$ to $Y$, we may assume that $Y$ is a $\wh{\Z}$-space (as opposed to pro-space) on which the action factors through $\Z/n\Z$.
 Then, obviously, for any $n \mid N$ we have

 The identity map $Y \rightarrow Y$ is obviously equivariant for the group homomorphism $\Z \rightarrow \Z/N\Z$, and induces the map of spectral sequences